wp-plugins/wordpress-mobile-pack/readme.txt

 On WordPress v2.5 and v2.6, the installation is very slightly different:

 1. Locate your WordPress install on the file system
-1. Extract the contents of wordpress_mobile_pack.zip into wp-content/plugins
+1. Extract the contents of wordpress-mobile-pack.zip into wp-content/plugins
 1. Activate the switcher plugin.
 Change its settings as required.
 1. Select which desktop widgets are to appear on the mobile theme.
 1. Enjoy.

 The Mobile Pack also uses a cache directory to improve performance, make sure the Web server has write permissions.
-The cache directory is, from the root of your WordPress install, in *wp-content/plugins/wordpress_mobile_pack/plugins/wpmp_transcoder/c*.
+The cache directory is, from the root of your WordPress install, in *wp-content/plugins/wordpress-mobile-pack/plugins/wpmp_transcoder/c*.

 Also the themes need write permissions and they are in *wp-content/themes*.